About Cherikoff Australian Ingredients – Part 1: A Bit of History

 While studying for my Bachelor of Applied Science degree in the 1970s at what is now the University of Technology, Nicole Kidman’s father, the late Anthony Kidman (who was my lecturer in biochemistry) bumped into me in the hallway sometime in 1975 and said “Are you still here Vic?
 Do you want a job?
 I have one on offer at the University of New South Wales in the Dept of Pharmacology and Physiology.”

 Well, after 4 years of a mix of full and part time study and another year part-time to go on to finish a triple major (environmental biology, biochemistry and industrial microbiology) I was pleased to get a paying job (such as it was in science research in this country).
 What followed was 6 years in clinical pharmacology working on the brain reactions to various neurotransmitters and therapeutic drugs.
-It proved to be excellent training for my current focus on food safety and in sourcing, screening and marketing active medicinal compounds from Australian botanicals for use in biotherapies.
+It proved to be excellent training for my current focus on food safety and in sourcing, screening and marketing active medicinal compounds from Australian botanicals for use in whole food biotherapies.

-The grant money at the UNSW was ultimately not renewed in 1982 and after a brief 3 months on the benches with the unemployed, I applied for a position undertaking analytical research into the nutritional value of Australian wild foods at the Human Nutrition Unit at the University of Sydney.
+The grant money at the UNSW was ultimately not renewed in 1982 and after a brief 3 months on the benches with the unemployed, I applied for a position undertaking analytical research into the nutritional value of Australian wild foods at what was then, the Human Nutrition Unit at the University of Sydney.

 Luck and a Life Changing Path